scyclow/fake-internet-money-dev/notes.md

   - includes single large rosette corner WM
   - only shows up in a corner without a corner component

-- keep track of space that center piece allows
 - vintage double WM is pretty fucked
-- bg 10/11 fucked for vintage
 - add only-dark rosette
 - address tiedie emlem?